sassoftware/restaf-demos/README.md

 ### Scoring with SAS code
-- superstat - an example of accessing custom SAS code
+- superstat - an example of accessing custom SAS code - mainly for testing
-- runSAS - runs the sas code that is supplied by the user
+- program - runs the sas code that is supplied by the user
-- runMacro - runs a macro available to the server.
+- macro  - runs a macro available to the server.
 User passes additional macro variables as name, value pairs.
+- job - run either a job or jobdefintion.
+  - One could publish a SAS Studio flow as a job or jobDefinition and use this tool to execute it

 ---